9021007/Suicide-Prevention-Bot/README.md

 ## 1. Windows executable (.exe) file  [RECOMMENDED]
+*Yes this .exe is safe.
+It's contents are from `main.py` and just converted to .exe with the help of pyinstaller
 - Download the `main.exe` file
 - Place `main.exe` into its own folder and open the folder
 - Run the .exe file and follow the steps provided by the program.